OmarGhayad/Ransomware-Simulation-Attack/README.md

 ### 5. Run Decryptor

-Once the key has been retrieved by the server, place the file `received_key.key` into the encryptor’s directory and run:
+Once the key has been retrieved by the key receiver, place the file `received_key.key` into the encryptor’s directory and run:

 ```bash
 python3 decrypt.py